soup-bowl/api.whatsth.is/README.md

 uvicorn api.main:app --reload
 ```

 By default, the server will be available at http://localhost:8000 and auto API docs on http://localhost:8000/docs.
+Stack is built to expect port 43594, so you would benefit from adding `--port 43594` to your Uvicorn run statement.

 ### Docker

-Run `docker-compose up --build` to start the server locally.
+Run `docker-compose up --build` to start the server locally (runs on port 43594).

 ### Native